DariaAntipova/test/README.md

 -	Additional reformulations due to formal-to-informal tone conversion requirement

-The increased number of deviations in post-editing (13 vs 22) primarily stems from style adaptations required for informal tone.
+The increased number of deviations in post-editing (13 vs 22) primarily results from style adaptations required for informal tone.

 ## Impact of Post-Editing on Translation Quality
 The COMET score comparison reveals a decline in translation quality following post-editing, primarily attributable to two factors: